taskiq-python/taskiq/docs/guide/getting-started.md

 ## Distributed run

 Now let's change InMemoryBroker to some distributed broker instead.
-In this example we are going to use broker that works with rabbitMQ.
+In this example we are going to use broker that works with RabbitMQ.

 At first we must install the [taskiq-aio-pika](https://pypi.org/project/taskiq-aio-pika/) lib.